coffee2code/restrict-usernames/readme.txt

 = Does the plugin inform users about restrictions when they are about to register for the site? =

-No. The next version will likely add a way for you to optionallly specify a message to be displayed to those registering for a user account.
+No. A future version will likely add a way for you to optionallly specify a message to be displayed to those registering for a user account.

 = Does the plugin indicate what specific restriction was violated for a failed registration? =